 An introductory study of the role of the community in corrections; community programs for adults and juveniles; administration of community programs; legal issues; future trends in community treatment.
 Three lecture hours per week.

 CJLE 1111 Basic Firearm Training

 Instruction on firearm safety, cleaning, and care techniques, proper shooting principles, and proficiency with a handgun and shotgun.
 One lecture hour per week.
-Credit: 1 semester hour

 CJLE 1249 Intermediate Arrest, Search and Seizure